What Are the Gift Tax Limits in Washington?

 The IRS does, however, have a gift tax.
 The gift tax works in tandem with the estate tax.
 The gift tax exemption is currently $15,000 per year, per recipient.
 Annual gifts of less than $15,000 do not require the filing of a gift tax return.
 If you give more than $15,000 to one person in a given year, you (the giver) are subject to the gift tax.
 You can either pay the tax at the time in your next tax return, or you can choose to defer the tax.
 If you defer, you are essentially using part of your $12.06 million estate tax exemption.

 There are many exceptions to the gift tax.
 First of all, the exclusion applies on a per-recipient basis.
 You can technically give up to $15,000 to as many different recipients as you like without triggering the gift tax.
 Secondly, certain recipients are exempt from the tax.
 The tax does not apply to gifts made to your spouse, charitable organizations, or qualifying political organizations.
 The gift tax does not apply to gifts made to cover another person’s educational or medical expenses, provided they are made directly to the educational institution or medical provider (rather than to the individual).
 Talk to an estate planning attorney to discuss how to maximize your gift tax exemptions.

 Working with a qualified estate planning professional can help you establish a plan that works for you, your spouse, and the rest of your family.
 We’ll provide you with thorough estate planning guidance to ensure that your affairs are in order and your loved ones are protected.
-Contact the experienced, comprehensive Washington and Oregon estate planning attorney John Lutgens in Vancouver at 360-693-2119.
+Contact the experienced, comprehensive Washington estate planning attorney John Lutgens in Vancouver at 360-693-2119.